precice/precice.github.io/content/docs/installation/building-from-source/installation-source-finding.md

 CMAKE_PREFIX_PATH="${PRECICE_PREFIX}${CMAKE_PREFIX_PATH:+:$CMAKE_PREFIX_PATH}"
 ```

-After adding the file, logout and login again.
+After adding the file, log out and in again.
 Opening a new terminal will **not** be sufficient.
 Verify the changes by listing the loaded environment in a new terminal:

 ```terminal